Ppontan/Ppontan/README.md

     👋 Hi, I’m Pontus!
-I'm currently working part time and studying to work in IT!
-    👀 I’m interested in learning more
+I'm currently working in IT as a system developer 👀 I’m interested in learning more
     🌱 I have a huge interest in cyber security, administration and web development.
     📫 You can reach me here on github or linked in.